JohnV50/blolink-wiki/guides/verification/nicknametemplates.md

 #### Roblox Related Templates

 ```
-{roblox-name} -> changes to their Roblox username (unique)
+{roblox-name} → changes to their Roblox username (unique)
-{display-name} -> changes to their Roblox display name (not unique)
+{display-name} → changes to their Roblox display name (not unique)
-{smart-name} -> changes to their Roblox display name (roblox username) if the user has a display name; otherwise, changes to their Roblox username
+{smart-name} → changes to their Roblox display name (@roblox username) if the user has a display name; otherwise, changes to their Roblox username
-{roblox-id} -> changes to their Roblox ID
+{roblox-id} → changes to their Roblox ID
-{roblox-age} -> changes to their Roblox user age in days
+{roblox-age} → changes to their Roblox user age in days
-{roblox-join-date} -> changes to their Roblox join date
+{roblox-join-date} → changes to their Roblox join date
 ```

 #### Group Related Templates

 ```
-{group-rank} -> changes to their current rank in the linked group
+{group-rank} → changes to their current rank in the linked group
-{group-rank-id} -> changes to their rank in THAT group specified by group ID <id>, example: {group-rank-1337}
+{group-rank-id} → changes to their rank in THAT group specified by group ID <id>, example: {group-rank-1337}
 ```

 #### Discord Related Templates

 ```
+{discord-name} → changes to their Discord username; works on unverified users
-{discord-name} -> changes to their Discord display name; works on unverified users
+{discord-global-name} → changes to their Discord display name; works on unverified users
-{discord-nick} -> changes to their Discord nickname; works on unverified users
+{discord-nick} → changes to their Discord nickname; works on unverified users
 ```

 #### Templates Commonly used on the WelcomeMessage

 ```
-{server-name} -> replaces with the server name (Typically used for the !welcomemessage command)
+{server-name} → replaces with the server name (Typically used for the !welcomemessage command)
-{prefix} -> changes to the server prefix; works on unverified users
+{prefix} → changes to the server prefix; works on unverified users
 ```

 #### Others Templates

 ```
-{disable-nicknaming} -> overrides all other options and returns a blank nickname.
+{disable-nicknaming} → overrides all other options and returns a blank nickname.
 Note that this ONLY APPLIES TO NICKNAMES.
-{clan-tag} -> replaces with the user's custom clantag, set with !clantag
 ```

 {% hint style="warning" %}